 Why it’s time to think bigger

-The basic advantages of using a 3PL (third-party logistics) are very simple: outsourcing your warehousing/fulfillment/supply chain will help save your time, and ultimately your sanity, as the business grows and you’re needed in other areas of your company.
-But this simple truth often isn’t enough to get business owners of any stage to see the power of utilizing 3PLs to their true potential.
+The basic advantages of using a 3PL (third-party logistics) are very simple: outsourcing your warehousing/fulfilment/supply chain will help save your time, and ultimately your sanity, as the business grows and you’re needed in other areas of your company.
+But this simple truth often isn’t enough to get business owners of any stage to see the power of utilising 3PLs to their true potential.

 The problem lies in scale: if you want to grow your business to 6, 7, 8 or 9-figure revenue, logistics needs to be outsourced (out of your own physical hands or that of your in-house team).